cockroachlabs-field/cockroachdb-multiregion-k3s-ciliumcni-azure/kubernetes-setup.md

   --k3s-extra-args '--flannel-backend=none --disable-network-policy'
 ```

-5. So now we have a single cluster in one region we can now move on to the deployment of [k3s](https://github.com/k3s-io/k3s) to our second region.
-The command below is similar to the command is step two but we need to ensure we use the Public IP of the first node in our second region.
+5. So now we have a single cluster in one region we can now move on to the deployment of [k3s](https://github.com/k3s-io/k3s) to our third region.
-Deploy Second k3s cluster
+Deploy Third k3s cluster
-Retrieve the Public IP address of the first node in region two
+Retrieve the Public IP address of the first node in region three.
 ```
 MASTERR3=$(az vm show -d -g $rg  -n crdb-$loc3-node1 --query publicIps -o tsv)
 ```
-Now use [k3sup](https://github.com/alexellis/k3sup) to create the second Kubernetes cluster.
+Now use [k3sup](https://github.com/alexellis/k3sup) to create the third Kubernetes cluster.
 ```
 k3sup install \
   --ip=$MASTERR3 \